-Marita Conlon-McKenna is an award winning Irish writer of adult and children’s fiction.
-Her books are enjoyed by readers across the world.
+Marita Conlon-McKenna is an award winning Irish writer of both adult and children’s fiction whose books are enjoyed by readers all across the world.

-Marita’s children’s book, Under the Hawthorn Tree is set during the Great Irish Famine and has become a children’s classic.
-Winner of ‘The International Reading Association Award’ (U.S.A.) it is part of the acclaimed ‘Children of the Famine’ trilogy.
-Other children’s books include The Blue Horse, In Deep Dark Wood and Love Lucie.
+Passionate about history Marita’s children’s books include, Under the Hawthorn Tree which is set during the Great Irish Famine and has become a children’s classic and a Winner of ‘The International Reading Association Award’ (U.S.A.)
+The story of three children and their desperate fight to survive during Ireland’s Great Hunger is part of the acclaimed ‘Children of the Famine’ trilogy with Wildflower Girl and Fields of Home continuing on this much-loved series.
+Other children’s books include The Blue Horse, In Deep Dark Wood and Safe Harbour.